 Saturn’s rings are made up of nothing more than chunks of ice and rock encircling the giant in a swirling wind that’s capable of reaching 1,100 mph.

 These chunk range from a grain of sand to a mere 30 ft (10 meters) wide, but can span thousands of miles from the planet itself.

 The chunks are thought to be the remains of comets, asteroids and other space debris caught in the pull of the planet.

-The largest ring stretches 200 times that of the diameter of Saturn.
+Did you know that the largest ring stretches 200 times that of the diameter of Saturn?!

 The Cassini-Huygens spacecraft, launched in 1997, was the first of NASA’s probes to actually reach Saturn’s orbit doing so in July 2004.